 SHEPPARD, Hugh Powers (1890-1984) a leading architect in Windsor, Ont., and a partner in a succession of architectural firms in that city including:

-Nichols & Sheppard (1922-24)
+Nichols & Sheppard (1922-24), with David W.F.
+Nichols

-Sheppard & Masson (1931 until after 1960)
+Sheppard & Masson (1931 until after 1960), with George Y. Masson

 Sheppard, Masson, Brand & Langlois (after 1960)

-Born in Windsor, Ont.
-On 16 November 1890, he attended Windsor Collegiate Inst., but he did not receive a formal university education in architecture.
+Born in Windsor, Ont. on 16 November 1890, he attended Windsor Collegiate Inst., but he did not receive a formal university education in architecture.
 Instead, much of his knowledge of design and construction was gained by articling with, or working for, several firms in the Border Cities area, including the Windsor firm of Watt & Crane (1907-09), and for the Detroit firms of Barnard C. Wetzel (in 1909-11), for Albert Kahn, a leading architect in that city (in 1911-13), for Van Leyen & Schilling (in 1915-17), for Malcolmson & Higginbotham (in 1917-18), and for H.M.
 Lane & Co. (in 1918-20).
 In Windsor, he was invited by David W.F.
 Nichols to join him in a new partnership in 1921, and they in turn were joined by George Y. Masson in 1924 (see lists of works under Nichols, Sheppard & Masson).
 The collaboration between both Sheppard and Masson was immediately successful, and was to endure for the next four decades until the retirement of Sheppard in 1969.
 Their best know work after WWII was the modernist design of Windsor City Hall (1957).

 .